This video discusses two key signs of global change in the Southern Ocean: changes in Antarctic bottom water and ocean acidification.

 Comments from expert scientist: As for the scientific strengths, it is very clear and well explained.
-From the field to the lab to outlining results from the study, the story is easy to understand.
-This is also very actual science and a "hot" topic in marine science (ocean acidification in the Arctic Ocean and its impact on Limacina helicina).
-This is a very interested material and relevant to CLEAN.
+From the field to the lab, to outlining results from the study, the story is easy to understand.
+This is also actual science and a "hot" topic in marine science (ocean acidification in the Arctic Ocean and its impact on Limacina helicina).
+This is interesting material and relevant to CLEAN.

 The narrator asks focused questions in the video, and a transcript is provided for students to read.